Menu

 Toby Connick, Head of Inclusive Careers at Talentino Careers

 Further Education is often the final phase of education for learners with SEND.
-This practical workshop led by Talentino, a socially driven organisation specialising in inclusive careers education and preparation for adulthood, explores how colleges can use this time to secure the best possible employment and life outcomes for young people with a
+This practical workshop led by Talentino, a socially driven organisation specialising in inclusive careers education and preparation for adulthood, explores how colleges can use this time to secure the best possible employment and life outcomes for young people with a range of SEND and Additional Needs.
+We’ll look at a range of different routes into work, what meaningful progress looks like for different learners, and how providers can support confidence, skills development, travel, employer engagement and disability awareness and planning for successful transitions.

 Wednesday 10 June